International Travel and COVID-19

 - medical assistance: 112 / 115 / 25566

 - firefighters: 113 / 22333

-There is no resident Canadian government office in Vanuatu.
-You can obtain consular assistance and further information from the High Commission of Australia in Port Vila under the Canada-Australia Consular Services Sharing Agreement.
+There is no Canadian government office in Vanuatu.
+Canadians in Vanuatu can obtain consular assistance and further information from the High Commission of Australia to Vanuatu, in Port Vila, under the Canada-Australia Consular Services Sharing Agreement.